jbock-java/jbock/README.md

 Create an abstract class, or alternatively a Java interface, and add the `@Command` annotation.
-In this class, each abstract method must have *no* arguments, and be annotated with either `@Option`, `@Parameter` or `@VarargsParameter`.
+In your command class, each abstract method must have *no* arguments, and be annotated with either `@Option`, `@Parameter` or `@VarargsParameter`.

 The *multiplicity* of options and parameters is determined by their return type. `List` and `Optional` are "special".